NIPQ: Noise proxy-based Integrated Pseudo-Quantization: NIPQ: Noise Proxy-based Integrated Pseudo-Quantization

+First of all, we evaluate the convergence property of the learnable input tensor $x$.
+In STE-based algorithm, the gradient of input data is bypassed through STE algorithm.
+Thereby the derivative is expressed as follows:

+In the case of the example in Eq.~\ref{eq:target}, the gradient of $x_i$ within the quantization interval ($x_i \in [0, \alpha]$) is calculated as follows:

+Therefore, $x_i$ converges to $t_i$ theoretically as the training progresses.
+However, as shown in Figure \ref{fig:STE_vs_QAPT}, $x_i$ in practice fluctuates near the rounding boundary, except $Q(x_i|\alpha,b) = t_i$ exist, due to the instability of STE-based QAT.

+On the other hand, the gradient of input data regarding noise proxy is expressed as follows:

+which is exactly the same as the $Q(\cdot)$ condition.
+When we update the example loss function via the proposed algorithm, the gradient of $x_i$ within the quantization interval is evaluated as follows:

+The gradient of $x_i$ points toward the target, $t_i$, but with drift and noise from PQN.
+However, the drift can be amortized when the average of PQN is zero-centered ($E[\epsilon] = 0$).
+Note that the distribution of actual quantization errors is empirically known to have zero-mean~\cite{PQN}.
+In addition, because the update step size is proportional to the learning rate, the oscillation amplitude becomes smaller when the learning rate becomes smaller as learning progresses; eventually, $x_i$ converges to the target value, as shown in Figure \ref{fig:STE_vs_QAPT}.
+Unlike the STE-based QAT, noise proxy-based PQT precisely evaluates the effect of oscillation induced by PQN and discards the bias of PQN gradually during training.

+Besides, the convergence property of oscillation near the target value is greatly beneficial to enhance the robustness of network, as pointed out in several previous studies~\cite{Smooth}.
+When some noise, $\delta$, exists, the objective function can be approximated via Taylor expansion as follows:

-where $x$ and $w$ represent the input and parameter, respectively, and the term related to the first derivative is removed since $E[\delta] = 0$ and the off-diagonal elements of the second derivative term become 0 because it relates to the expectation of multiplication of two i.i.d. samples.
-When the loss is converged to the minima point, the sum of eigenvalues $\nabla_w^2L(x,w)$ should have a non-negative value.
-To minimize the average loss after training, the magnitude of noise $\epsilon$ should converge to 0.
-Otherwise, when $\epsilon$ has non-zero values, the loss surface is guided to be converged to the minima having a lower Hessian trace value~\cite{Smooth}.
+where the term related to the first derivative is removed since $E[\delta] = 0$, and the off-diagonal elements of the second derivative term become 0 because it relates to the expectation of multiplication of two i.i.d. samples.
+When the loss is converged to the minima point, the sum of eigenvalues, $\nabla_x^2L(x)$, should have a non-negative value.
+To minimize the average loss after training, the loss surface is guided to be converged to the minima having a lower Hessian trace value~\cite{Smooth}, resulting in enhanced network robustness.

-Lemma 2 was validated in a previous study, PACT~\cite{PACT}, introduced the truncation boundary as a learnable parameter and updated it through gradient descent.
-In PACT, the quantization operator is defined as follows:

-In this equation, the input values larger than $\alpha$ are truncated to $\alpha$, and their corresponding gradients are bypassed to $\alpha$ which enables $\alpha$ to be updated through back propagation.
-Because PACT forces the truncation of the values larger than $\alpha$ to $\alpha$, the gradient descent continuously increases the value of $\alpha$.

-In the NIPQ framework, the scale of noise is proportional to the truncation boundary, because $\Delta = \frac{\alpha}{2^{bit}-1}$.
-According to Lemma 1 and Lemma 2, the scale of noise tends to be reduced during training while the truncation boundary tends to be increased.
-Due to these convergence counterpart trends, the truncation boundary converges to a stable point, balancing the trade-off of the pseudo-quantization error and truncation error.
-While the dynamic range of the quantized data is sacrificed, this balanced truncation greatly reduces the quantization error in the given bit-width, resulting in higher accuracy at the same bit-width.